demergent-labs/azle/examples/ckbtc/README.md

     npm run frontend
     ```

-    The first you visit the frontend it should re-direct you to the local internet-identity (II) to authenticate.
+    The first time you visit the frontend it should re-direct you to the local internet-identity to authenticate.
 If it does not try refreshing the page.

     > **Note:**
     > This Internet Identity service is running locally (see the local url?) and is for testing. **DO NOT USE YOUR REAL INTERNET IDENTITY!!!**